ezenielrios/jwa/README.md

 1) delete is DML command and truncate is DDL command
 2) delete , you can delete one or many records, but with truncate, all the records will gets deleted
-3) tuncate is faster than delete
+3) truncate is faster than delete

 Constraints - Restrictions